janpfander/consensus_trust/Experiment_4/model.md

            # identify majority answers in majority constellations
            majority = ifelse(constellation == "majority",
                              # report whether occurrences of answer within a group
-                             # are the minority within that group
+                             # are the majority within that group
                              n_answer_in_sample == max(n_answer_in_sample),
                              # for all other constellations, simply code NA,
                              NA